gesiscss/persistent_binderhub/local/minikube/README.md

 You can exit watching by `CTRL+C`.

-6. Finally run this command to reach your persistent BinderHub instance in browser:
+6. Finally run this command to get the url of your persistent BinderHub instance:

-`minikube service proxy-public --namespace=pbhub-dev-ns`
+`minikube service proxy-public --namespace=pbhub-dev-ns --url=true`

 ## Tearing everything down